core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 (major type 0) or CBOR signed integer (major type 1), depending on the actual value.
 The position of the decimal point is defined by the fraction-digits YANG statement and is not available in the CBOR encoding.

-The following example shows the encoding of leaf 'my-decimal' set to 2.57 minutes.
+The following example shows the encoding of leaf 'my-decimal' set to 2.57.

 Definition example from {{RFC7317}}: